Atomic Blonde: Plot

-During the extrication of Spyglass, Percival secretly shoots him when the KGB agents are unable to.
-Lorraine battles multiple KGB agents while rescuing the wounded Spyglass, however, he drowns when their car is pushed into a river by the same KGB agent whose car Lorraine crashed when she first arrived in Berlin.
+During the extrication of Spyglass, Percival secretly shoots and wounds him.
+Lorraine battles multiple KGB agents while trying to escape with Spyglass, but after a grueling fight and a car chase, their car is pushed into a river and Spyglass drowns.
 Lorraine makes it to West Berlin and realizes Percival has planted a bug in her coat.
 She tells Lasalle, who calls Percival and threatens him with her knowledge of his Bremovych meeting.
 Percival goes to Lasalle's apartment and kills her, fleeing as Lorraine arrives moments later.
-Lorraine discovers the photographs taken by Lasalle and realizes Percival has read The List.
-Percival burns his safehouse and attempts to flee, but Lorraine arrives, kills him, avenging Lasalle, and takes The List.
+Lorraine discovers Lasalle's photographs and realizes Percival has The List.
+Percival attempts to flee, but Lorraine intercepts, kills him, and takes The List.

-In the MI6 debriefing, Lorraine discovers Percival had told Gray he had The List and he was "very close to Satchel".
+Later, Lorraine is debriefed by MI6 executive Eric Gray and CIA officer Emmett Kurzfeld.
+While there, she discovers that Percival told Gray he had The List and he was "very close to Satchel".
 She presents Lasalle's photographs and doctored audio recordings, which paint Percival as Satchel.
 She denies knowing The List's whereabouts, leaving MI6 no choice but to close the case.

 Three days later in Paris, Lorraine, now speaking in Russian, meets with Bremovych, who addresses her as "Comrade Satchel".
-Bremovych, having learned from Percival there is more to Satchel than he had previously known, orders his men to kill her.
-Lorraine kills his henchmen.
-Then, speaking with an American accent, she tells Bremovych she always fed him misinformation to manipulate the KGB.
-Then she kills him.
-She and Kurzfeld (CIA) return to the United States with The List.
-In their friendly conversation, it is implied Lorraine is actually a triple agent and had been working for the CIA all along.
+Bremovych, having learned from Percival there was more to Satchel than he had previously known, orders his men to kill her, but she kills them.
+Speaking with an American accent, she explains to Bremovych she has always fed him misinformation to manipulate the KGB, then kills him.
+Later, she and Kurzfeld return to the United States with The List.
+In their conversation, it is implied that Lorraine is actually a triple agent and has been working for the CIA all along.